kloggy/HA-Irrigation-Version2/prerequisites.md

 Mine are not in this package because they are part of my notification system.
 The actual notifications are also handled outside the package so some changes will be needed to suit whatever notification methods you choose to use.

+(@http_edo13 has posted how they use Telegram here: https://community.home-assistant.io/t/my-garden-irrigation/99686/404)

 __The Lovelace interface__ makes use of many custom cards (all installable using HACS https://github.com/hacs):